-How to make easy coconut macaroons
+How to make Keto Coconut Macaroons

-Parchment Paper for Cookies
+Why Should I Use Parchment Paper for Cookies?

 I always use parchment when baking cookies just for the ease of clean up.
 I buy one huge pack at Costco and it lasts me years even with all the baking I do for this blog.
 I highly recommend it!

-Finely Shredded Coconut
+What is Finely Shredded Coconut?

 - Preheat oven to 350.